Love Calculator guide

 When should I use the Love Calculator?

-Use it when your task matches one of these common needs: Play a harmless name-match game with friends.
-Get the same score for the same two names on the same page.
-It works best when you already know the values, dates, units, or settings the page asks for.
+Use it when your task matches one of these common needs: Play a harmless name-match game with friends or a group chat.
+Check the same pair again and get the same score from the same spelling.
+It works best when you already know two names, nicknames, or initials only.

 What is the Love Calculator doing with my inputs?

-In plain language: The calculator cleans the two names, creates a deterministic local hash, and turns it into a playful percentage score from 40 to 100.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The calculator trims the two names, lowercases the letters, creates a deterministic local hash, and turns that into a playful percentage score from 40 to 100.
+The examples on the page are there so you can compare your inputs with a name-match example before copying the answer.

 What should I double-check before trusting the answer?